Reds vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Tyler Wells (6-3) will take the mound for the Orioles, his 15th start of the season.
+- Kyle Gibson (8-5) will take the mound for the Orioles, his 17th start of the season.

-- In 14 starts this season, he's earned a quality start in five of them.
+- In 16 starts this season, he's earned a quality start in eight of them.

-- Wells has pitched five or more innings in 15 straight games and will look to extend that streak.
+- Gibson has started 16 games this season, and he's lasted five or more innings 14 times.
+He averages 5.8 innings per appearance.

-- He has made 15 appearances and finished three of them without allowing an earned run.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent